someswar177/FlowBoard/server/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `.env` in the root of the project and add the following configuration:
+    Create a file named `.env` in the root of the `/server` directory and add the following configuration:
     ```env
     # Your MongoDB connection string
     MONGODB_URL=mongodb+srv://<user>:<password>@<cluster-url>/<database-name>